 The result was an enormous 45 square kilometre caldera, 8 kilometres in length.

-It’s a challenging drive that requires a 4×4 which we cover in our guide to Askja.
+It’s a challenging drive that requires a 4×4, but it’s achievable, and we cover all the information in our detailed guide to Askja.

 14. HLJÓÐAKLETTAR